microsoft/TypeScript-Handbook/pages/Type Checking JavaScript Files.md

 }
 ```

-#### In JSDoc references
+### In JSDoc references

-An unspecified generic type argument in JSDoc defaults to any:
+An unspecified type argument in JSDoc defaults to any:

 ```js
 /** @type{Array} */